Jeevan-Ti/RobotManipulator/index.md

   &emsp; Though I would like to strictly mention technical details of the project here, I feel, for me this project is just incomplete without an anectode I would like to add.</p>

 <p align="justify">
-  Those who would like to skip can go <a href="#manual_code"><u><b>here</b></u></a> (for manual control details) or <a href="#auto_code"><u><b>here</b></u></a> (for autonomous control details) directly.
+  Those who would like to skip can go <a href="#manual_code"><u>here</u></a> (for manual control details) or <a href="#auto_code"><u>here</u></a> (for autonomous control details) directly.
 </p>

 <p align="justify">
   &emsp; In the 1st semester of college I won in some very easy(not for a novice like me at that time though) technical competitions as any fresher, where I felt, kind of a reconnection with the maker in me.
-And through those competitions I found this great student club at Lovely Professional University -LPU, called Robotics and Intelligent Systems Community <a href="https://www.facebook.com/RISC.LPU/" target="_blank" rel="noreferrer noopener"> <b>RISC-LPU</b></a>, whose motto says <b>"Learn Implement Share"</b>.
+And through those competitions I found this great student club at Lovely Professional University -LPU, called Robotics and Intelligent Systems Community <a href="https://www.facebook.com/RISC.LPU/" target="_blank" rel="noreferrer noopener"> <u>RISC-LPU</u></a>, whose motto says <b>"Learn Implement Share"</b>.
 In this club I found greatly motivated and enthusiastic students who were going an extra-mile to implement their domain knowledge and at the same time organising workshops to share their experience.
 Our mentor and founder of RISC-LPU, Asst Prof. Bikash Kant sir, motivated me to take up a project on Robot Manipulator which was'nt explored by the club that time.
 </p>

 <p align="justify">
   &emsp; The culture of the club was to self-learn areas, the club members had not explored, either seeking guidance from the faculty or the internet.
 Being a student  in 2nd semester and having no connections what-so-ever, it came to me that internet would be the ideal source to learn from.
 In that course of time I learnt a lot about robotics and robot manipulators.
 I spent almost all the free time in the club learning about them.
-Our mentor asked us to start designing a basic manual manipulator arm, because as he belived in 'learning by doing'.
-With the limited knowledge I had at that time, first I wanted to design something with which I can control the manipulator using an XBox controller I had at that time.
-So, I started to implement the project in LabVIEW, beacuse it can be interface with both Arduino (we used it as servo controller) and my XBox controller.
+Our mentor asked us to start designing a basic manual manipulator arm, because as he believed in 'learning by doing'.
+With the limited knowledge I had at that time, first I wanted to design something with which I can control the manipulator using an XBox controller.
+So, I started to implement the project in LabVIEW, beacuse it can be interfaced with both Arduino (I used it as servo controller) and my XBox controller easily.
 </p>

 <p align="justify"> &emsp; Nothing felt more cool and interesting than designing a full control panel GUI using LabVIEW at that time.
 Later I implemented fully autonomous Robot Manipulator, solving the inverse kinematic equations with the basic trignometry I learnt during high school, but not DH Parameters (I learnt about them later).
-Enough of anecdotes now I think, let me do some technical now. </p>
+Now let us get into project details. </p>

 ## Technical details
-A <a href="https://www.linkedin.com/in/vinaykumarreddykomma/" target="_blank" rel="noreferrer noopener">friend</a> of mine later designed this 3D 3R-manipulator for an automatic soil mapping project, which use the same skeleton as the first arm design in the club.
+A <a href="https://www.linkedin.com/in/vinaykumarreddykomma/" target="_blank" rel="noreferrer noopener"><u>friend</u></a> of mine later designed this 3D 3R-manipulator for an automatic soil mapping project, which use the same skeleton as the first arm design in the club.
 So for easier understanding I am showing it here: <br> <br>

 ![20210727_130156](https://user-images.githubusercontent.com/49190581/127200899-f5317628-6345-4f21-9465-e68cfa2b8640.gif)